Quantum correlations in general qubit-qudit axially symmetric states: Introduction

-The concept of quantum discord is based on local measurements and optimization that were applied to the mutual information.
-This idea was then used for other physical or information quantities, and to date, a large number of discord-like measures of quantum correlation have been introduced, such as quantum deficit, geometric quantum discord, measurement induced disturbance and so on \cite{MBCPV12,ABC16,BDSRSS18}.
-The local quantum uncertainty (LQU) and local quantum Fisher information (LQFI), based respectively on the Wigner-Yanase and quantum Fisher information, belong to this type of measures \cite{GTA13,GSGTFSSOA14}.
+Many measures of quantum correlations have been proposed to date, with their properties now being extensively investigated through both theoretical and experimental approaches \cite{AFOV08,HHHH09,MBCPV12,AFY14,Z17,HB18,KASSVSH21}.
+Quantum correlations are characterized as the difference between total and classical correlations \cite{Henderson2001,Ollivier2001}.
+Besides entanglement, the most important among them are quantum discord, one-way quantum work deficit and some others \cite{ABC16,BDSRSS18}.
+The idea of quantum discord is based on local measurements and optimization that were applied to the mutual information.
+This concept was subsequently extended to various physical and informational quantities, leading to the introduction of some discord-type measures of quantum correlations.
+Notable examples include geometric quantum discord, measurement-induced disturbance, and so forth \cite{MBCPV12,ABC16,BDSRSS18}.
+The local quantum uncertainty (LQU) and local quantum Fisher information (LQFI), based respectively on the Wigner-Yanase and quantum Fisher information, belong to this type of measures \cite{GTA13,GSGTFSSOA14,KLKW18}.

+For pure quantum states, quantum discord and entanglement coincide.
+However, unlike entanglement, discord can persist in separable mixed states, where entanglement is strictly zero.
+Notably, the set of separable states occupies a finite volume within the system’s Hilbert space \cite{ZHSL98}, whereas the set of zero-discord states is vanishingly small \cite{FACCA10}.
+This fundamental distinction highlights a key difference between discord and entanglement.
+Furthermore, Datta et al. \cite{D08,DSC08} evaluated discord in the Knill-Laflamme DQC1 model \cite{KL98}, demonstrating that it scales with quantum efficiency, even as entanglement remains negligible throughout the computation.